the myth of this is that we're all in this together

 "Quirky and playful.
 [A] wry satire at the expense of contemporary culture."
 (City Press)

-Equal parts flippant and plaintive, Nick Mulgrew’s first collection of poems, the myth of this is that we’re all in this together, is a three-part meditation on the ways in which people lose trust in each other, their communities, and themselves.
-Experimentally laced with monologue, anecdote and truism, these 32 self-aware, diary-esque poems languish in the small sadnesses and frayings of a terminally uncertain society in a socially-mediated age.
+Equal parts flippant and plaintive, Nick Mulgrew’s first collection of poems is a three-part meditation on the ways in which people lose trust in each other, their communities, and themselves.
+A poetic lament about poetry itself – as form, act, and occupation – and the ways in which people (generally fail to) connect and communicate with each other.
+Experimentally laced with monologue, anecdote, and truism, these 32 self-aware, sometimes diary-esque poems languish in the small sadnesses and frayings of a terminally uncertain society in a socially-mediated age.

 AVAILABLE FROM ALL GOOD BOOKSTORES IN SOUTH AFRICA AND ELSEWHERE FROM THE AFRICAN BOOKS COLLECTIVE.